 The European Equity Market Report gathers data from the market segments operated by all major European regulated markets and multilateral trading facilities.

-The IPO Database includes detailed information on individual IPOs for all FESE members.
+The IPO Database includes detailed information on individual IPOs on all FESE members.
 Data on the number of employees, turnover, and revenue is published annually.

-The European Capital Markets Fact Sheet provides a quarterly overview of European securities trading in a visual fashion.
+The Capital Markets Fact Sheet provides a quarterly overview of trading on FESE members in a visual fashion.
 The report includes figures aggregating statistics from each asset class.

 Listed Instruments Survey

-The Listed Instruments Survey provides a granular overview of the new listings, delistings and total listed equity instruments for FESE members.
+The Listed Instruments Survey provides a granular overview of the new listings, delistings and total listed equity instruments on FESE members.

 European Exchange Report

-The European Exchange Report represents a valuable source of integrated information about Europe’s exchange industry.
-Each FESE member’s financial and trading figures are summarised in a one-page statement allowing for easy and transparent comparison of exchanges’ business models.
+The European Exchange Report represents a valuable source of integrated information about the industry.
+Each FESE member’s financial and trading figures are summarised in a one-page statement allowing for easy and transparent comparison of trading venues’ business models.